blckbx/lnd-hybrid-mode/README.md

 ````

 ## **Static vs Dynamic IP:** ##
 Static IPs are rarely provided for home used internet connections.
 Most internet provider change IPs on a regular basis or on reconnections. `externalip` in `lnd.conf` would have to be changed accordingly each time a new IP is assigned.
-Of cource a restart of the lnd.service is needed as well.
+Of course, a restart of `lnd.service` is needed as well.
 This is unsustainable for
 continuous node running.
-A solution to this is: DDNS
+One possible solution to this: DDNS

 ## **Dynamic DNS:** ##
 _Dynamic DNS (DDNS) is a method of automatically updating a name server in the Domain Name System (DNS), often in real time, with the active DDNS configuration of its configured hostnames, addresses or other information._ ([src](https://en.wikipedia.org/wiki/Dynamic_DNS))